Alexandria's founded by Alexander

 I start my walk over the Cardo and turn left into the southern Decumanus, sensitive as always to the fact that I am treading over two thousand years old pavements.
 Standing at the crossing where the Tetrapylon once stood as a crown jewel is another of those impressions you cannot easily forget.
 To my right, the road disappears under modern Jerash, but I'm intrigued by what I'll find on the left-hand side.

 The most impressive building here is the Temple of Artemis.
 Still, it takes a while to figure out the layout among the walls and stairs that also belong to later Byzantine and Umayyad additions.
 Many churches have been built, and there was even a cathedral with a shrine dedicated to the Virgin Mary.
-Since the Temple of Artemis was set on top of a hill, I had to cross many corridors, jump many ditches and climb many stairs to get there.
+Since the Temple of Artemis was set on top of a hill, I had to cross many corridors, jump many ditches, and climb many stairs to get there.
 As always, the choice of the location is sublime, for the Temple commanded the view and was the most important building of Gerasa.
 Considering the enormous dimensions (the Temple occupies a surface of 34,000 square meters) and the grand setup of the different parts, this does not come as a surprise.
 It was built during the second century when the whole city underwent a face-lift.

 To be correct, I should have approached the temple complex from the east, where the Via Sacra on the other side of the Cardo starts at a central court surrounded by columns (later holding a Byzantine church) to join the Cardo flanked by two fountains.
 On the opposite side of the street lies a 120-meter-long portico with four massive columns, crowned with richly decorated architraves, the Propylaea.
 This part was lushly decorated, and the two still-existing side gates are proof of that.
 Several shops were spread over two levels to the left and to the right.
-After entering the Propylaea, I have to climb wide stairs interrupted by broad terraces that provide rewarding views over the complex and the city.
+After entering the Propylaea, I must climb wide stairs interrupted by broad terraces that provide rewarding views over the complex and the city.
 In the middle of the first terrace, I find the foundation of a large U-shaped altar according to Eastern traditions.
 An earlier Temple of Artemis may have stood here.

 A second flight of stairs leads to the terrace atop the hill.
 Access to the central court of 161 x 121 meters was through one of the surrounding porticos.
 The Temple proper was framed by Corinthian columns, six on the short and eleven on the long sides.
 A broad set of stairs leads to the cella, the heart of the Temple.
 The inside walls were covered with marble, and in the back stood the statue of the goddess guarding the Temple's treasury.
 Two more sets of stairs led to the supposedly flat roof where, according to Eastern traditions, some rituals were carried out.
 It is a strange combination of Hellenistic and Roman construction elements, but this certainly is one of the largest and most impressive temples I've ever seen – more so than Didyma, for instance, that kept me in awe.